Notre Dame Regional High School enrolling students for its centennial ...

 As a Catholic school, Notre Dame strives to create a lived experience of human community rooted in Jesus Christ.
 This notion of a faith-filled community is what the school refers to as the “Notre Dame Difference.”

 “Notre Dame is a faith-filled community that provides a Christ-centered learning environment dedicated to the spiritual, physical, intellectual, social and emotional development of each student,” said Tim Garner, president of the high school.

-of the high school.
 “We work in partnership with parents to build a solid foundation that develops each student to his or her fullest potential.”

 Prayer begins each day, each class, each meeting and each game at Notre Dame.
 Students have opportunities for communal worship, formal and informal prayer, Christian service and retreats.
 The school’s chapel sits at the center of the building, and students, faculty and parents are encouraged to visit the chapel for prayer and contemplation.